Eglinton station: Public art

 As part of a program to install artworks at six of the stations along Line 5 Eglinton, Eglinton station will feature an artwork titled Light from Within by artists Rodney LaTourelle and Louise Witthoeft.
 The artwork will be installed above the escalators leading down to the Line 5 platform.
 The 13-ton panel will be made of mirrored glass tiles and is inspired by minerals, crystals and gemstones evoking the "subterranean nature of rapid transit", according to the artists.

-Crosstown construction
+Line 5 construction

-Twenty-four weekend closures of Line 1 Yonge–University at Eglinton station were scheduled for 2018 alone for construction activities related to the Crosstown (Line 5 Eglinton).
-The first closure was scheduled for February 10–11, 2018.
+Twenty-four weekend closures of Line 1 Yonge–University at Eglinton station were scheduled for 2018 alone for construction activities related to Line 5 Eglinton.
+The first closure was scheduled for February 10 and 11, 2018.

-Structures to be constructed at Eglinton station as part of the Crosstown project are:
+Structures to be constructed at Eglinton station as part of the Line 5 project are: